WillemSleegers/tidystats/README.md

 report the statistics in a manuscript.

 Please see below for instructions on how to install and use this package.
-<Warning>**Do note that the package is currently in development.
-This means the
-package may contain bugs and is subject to significant changes.**</Warning> If you find any bugs or if you have any feedback, please let me know by creating an issue here on Github (it's really easy to do!).
+**Do note that the package is currently in development.
+This means the package may contain bugs and is subject to significant changes.** If you find any bugs or if you have any feedback, please let me know by creating an issue here on Github (it's really easy to do!).

 ### Installation